A Fazenda 6: Future appearances

 In 2016, Scheila Carvalho appeared in Saltibum 3, she finished as runner-up.

 In 2017, Rita Cadillac returned to compete in A Fazenda 9, she finished in 5th place in the competition.

 In 2017, Yudi Tamashiro appeared in Dancing Brasil 2, he won the competition.

 In 2018, Bárbara Evans appeared in Dancing Brasil 3, she finished in 13th place in the competition.

+In 2023, Marcos Oliver appeared on A Grande Conquista 1, he have to compete for a place to enter in the game and he didn't enter.

 The game

 Key Power

 Since Season 5, contestants compete to win the Key Power each week.
 The Key Power holder is the only contestant who can open the mystery box located at the Farm.
 However, opening the box will unleash either a good consequence or a bad consequence at the nomination process.
 The Key Holder's choice is marked in bold.

 From week 10, sheep team for being the team with the most members to date, won a box with a lot of instructions.
 The instructions are being revealed during this week.